animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 ---
 title: "What It Actually Takes to Ship a Quality .NET OSS Release"
 excerpt: >-
-  "SonarCloud, Sigstore attestation, CycloneDX SBOM, multi-TFM testing, environment-gated NuGet publish -- here is every piece of infrastructure that went into taking a .NET OSS project from local dotnet pack to a production-grade release pipeline.
+  "SonarCloud, Sigstore attestation, CycloneDX SBOM, multi-TFM testing, environment-gated NuGet publish: every piece of infrastructure that went into taking a .NET OSS project from local dotnet pack to a production-grade release pipeline.
 Including the parts that broke."
 categories:
   - Technical
   - .NET